 The Balthasar Neumann Choir and Ensemble are particularly keen to pass on their love of music to others.
 All involved find that instilling an enthusiasm for classical music in tomorrow’s concert audiences is a richly rewarding experience.
 Working on a piece of music within a group, learning to understand it and feeling oneself to be an important part of the whole within the framework of a performance are often the spark that triggers a lifelong fascination with music.
 As a result, many stages in the work of the Balthasar Neumann Choir and Ensemble include programmes and offers for schoolchildren.
 Children of all ages and from every type of school are able to experience the rehearsals at close quarters.
 They work closely with Thomas Hengelbrock and the professional musicians in his choir and ensemble and learn to regard the music of the past as something immediate and alive.
-Two examples of our work are included here.
+Several examples of our work are included here.
 If you are interested in our school projects, please get in touch.

 Rehearsals for Mozart’s Requiem